QubesOS/qubes-doc/QubesArchitecture.md

 -   Networking code sand-boxed in an unprivileged VM (using IOMMU/VT-d)
 -   USB stacks and drivers sand-boxed in an unprivileged VM (currently experimental feature)
 -   No networking code in the privileged domain (dom0)
--   All user applications run in “AppVMs”, lightweight VMs based on Linux
+-   All user applications run in “AppVMs,” lightweight VMs based on Linux
 -   Centralized updates of all AppVMs based on the same template
--   Qubes GUI virtualization presents applications like if they were running locally
+-   Qubes GUI virtualization presents applications as if they were running locally
 -   Qubes GUI provides isolation between apps sharing the same desktop
 -   Secure system boot based (optional)